According to a top site for travel agents, London generates more tourism revenue than any other city in Europe.

 Once you arrive, you’ll need to figure out how to get around.
 You can rent a car, but that’s generally going to be your most expensive option.
 Fortunately, in London, there are plenty of money-saving alternatives.

 - Public Transit: London offers several public transportation options for tourists and citizens.
 Bus fare is 1.50 pounds with a max of 4.50 per day.
 You can also use the Tube to get around (underground transit).
-There, the rates depend on your route (it cost me mostly 3-3,5 pounds per ride).
+There, the rates depend on your route.
 One-day bus and tram passes will cost 5 pounds per day.
 Just know that London public transportation is cash free.
 You’ll need to buy an Oyster card if you don’t have a contactless debit card.

 - Uber: This is a great option for securing an on-demand ride for less than it would cost you to hail a cab or rent a car.
 As with other cities, Uber rates depend on demand, the size of the vehicle you need, and other factors.
 You can use Uber’s website to get a price estimate before you secure a ride.
 It’s also fairly easy to find Uber discount codes and coupons, especially if you are a first time customer.